 Many people ride motorcycles as a recreational activity.
-But, according to statistics, motorcycle riding is not the safest form of transportation.
-It has increased risks of accidents.
+But motorcycle riding carries increased accident risks compared to other forms of transportation.

-Although motorcycle accidents are common, there are still many ways to keep yourself safe.
-Achieving safety greatly depends on understanding the causes of most motorcycle accidents.
-In this article, we will cover some important information about motorcycle safety.
+Although motorcycle accidents are common, many strategies can keep you safe.
+Achieving safety depends on understanding what causes most accidents.
+In this article, we’ll cover important information about motorcycle safety.

 What are the common causes of various motorcycle accidents?